alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

 So **why index**?
 And again, what is the purpose of this Route object?

 Ember makes you think upfront about your URLs, as the framework behaves differently depending on the URL.
-We won't look at this (powerful) side of the framwork now, because our simple app have just one URL `/` (the root), which is mapped to the `IndexRoute`.
+We won't look at this (powerful) side of the framwork now, because our simple app has just one URL `/` (the root), which is mapped to the `IndexRoute`.
 That's why that route has been instantiated even if we didn't specified anything.

 By convention, the `IndexRoute` will look for a template named `index` to render.
 It is as simple as that.
 A Route has a lot of responsabilities, but for the purposes of this example let's say it **renders** the template and **provides** the data (in our case the list of services).